merbjedi/sprite/README.md

           black-icons.png
           weather.png

 Any folders within `public/images/sprites/` will get compressed into a merged image file at the same location.
 Then `sprites.css` will get generated in the stylesheets folder with all the class definitions for these files.
 Just add a link to `sprites.css` into your html <head> and you're ready to go!

 ## CONFIGURATION ##

 Configuration of `sprite` is done via `config/sprite.yml`.
 It allows you to set sprite configuration options, and fine tune exactly which sprites get generated where.

 * `config:` section defines all the global properties for sprite generation.
 Such as how it generates the styles, where it looks for images, where it writes it output file to, and what image file format it uses by default
   - `style:` defines how the style rules are outputted. built in options are `css`, `sass`, and `sass_mixin`. (defaults to `css`)
   - `style_output_path:` defines the file path where your style settings get written (defaults to `stylesheets/sprites`). the file extension not needed as it will be set based on the `style:` setting
   - `image_output_path:` defines the folder path where the combined sprite images files are written (defaults to `images/sprites/`)
+  - `css_image_path:` defines the path used in css to find sprite image files (defaults to `/images/sprites/`)
   - `image_source_path:` defines the folder where source image files are read from (defaults to `images/`)
   - `public_path:` defines the root folder where static assets live (defaults to `public/`)
   - `sprites_class:` defines the class name that gets added to all sprite stylesheet rules (defaults to `sprites`)